Zander-Rothering/Chem273Project2/README.md

 This repository contains the final deliverables and supporting materials for CHEM 273 Project 2.

-All earlier drafts and working files are stored in the Draft_code folder.
+All earlier drafts and working files are stored in the Draft_Code folder.

 ### Contents
   - Python Code: CHEM 273_Project 2_Group 6_Python Code.py